EvaMaire/Markets_NWMadagascar/README.md

 All modelling and plots were produced in R.

-If you would like to replicate the analysis, clone this repository and run the R code in this order:
+If you would like to replicate the analysis, clone this repository and run the R code.

--
--
--

 Please contact Eva Maire (emg.maire@gmail.com) for questions regarding the code or modelling.